KDE/kdewin-installer/readme.txt

 - gui
 	- display file installing in gui, currently redraw does not work
 	- goto finish page directly when installing is ready
-	- only enable package type when a relted package is available
+	- only enable package type when a related package is available
+	- center checkboxes in package selector page
+	- reduce column width of package types in package selector page

 Happy hacking